gsinclair/gsinclair.github.com/attest.markdown

 ![Successful test run](img/attest1.png "Successful test run")

+A dash (`-`) instead of `PASS` means no assertions were run in that scope.
+That is, the "tests" _Date_ and _day, month, year, week, day-of-year, etc._ are just containers to group related tests.

 Changing two lines of the test code in order to force test failures, we get:

 ![Unsuccessful test run](img/attest2.png "Unsuccessful test run")

+In both these cases, the error is in the testing code, not the tested code.
+Nonetheless, it serves to demonstrate the kind of output Attest produces.

 ## Assertion methods